Booking Holdings Inc. (NASDAQ:BKNG) Shares Sold by Veriti Management LLC

-Veriti Management LLC cut its stake in Booking Holdings Inc. (NASDAQ:BKNG – Get Rating) by 2.3% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 767 shares of the business services provider’s stock after selling 18 shares during the period.
-Veriti Management LLC’s holdings in Booking were worth $1,260,000 at the end of the most recent reporting period.
+Veriti Management LLC lessened its stake in shares of Booking Holdings Inc. (NASDAQ:BKNG – Get Rating) by 2.3% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 767 shares of the business services provider’s stock after selling 18 shares during the quarter.
+Veriti Management LLC’s holdings in Booking were worth $1,260,000 at the end of the most recent quarter.

-Several other institutional investors have also recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. raised its holdings in Booking by 1.1% in the first quarter.
-Vanguard Group Inc. now owns 3,179,231 shares of the business services provider’s stock valued at $7,466,265,000 after acquiring an additional 35,999 shares in the last quarter.
-Capital World Investors raised its holdings in shares of Booking by 6.2% during the first quarter.
-Capital World Investors now owns 1,610,185 shares of the business services provider’s stock worth $3,781,439,000 after purchasing an additional 94,296 shares during the period.
-Ninety One UK Ltd raised its holdings in shares of Booking by 2.0% during the first quarter.
-Ninety One UK Ltd now owns 386,882 shares of the business services provider’s stock worth $908,573,000 after purchasing an additional 7,495 shares during the period.
-GUARDCAP ASSET MANAGEMENT Ltd increased its holdings in shares of Booking by 1.0% in the 2nd quarter.
-GUARDCAP ASSET MANAGEMENT Ltd now owns 315,767 shares of the business services provider’s stock worth $552,273,000 after acquiring an additional 3,104 shares during the period.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of Booking by 2.6% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 217,517 shares of the business services provider’s stock worth $510,828,000 after acquiring an additional 5,506 shares during the period.
-89.23% of the stock is owned by institutional investors and hedge funds.
+Other large investors have also recently bought and sold shares of the company.
+Activest Wealth Management acquired a new stake in Booking in the 3rd quarter worth about $25,000.
+Chilton Capital Management LLC bought a new stake in shares of Booking in the 2nd quarter worth $26,000.
+MV Capital Management Inc. raised its position in shares of Booking by 63.6% during the second quarter.
+MV Capital Management Inc. now owns 18 shares of the business services provider’s stock worth $31,000 after purchasing an additional 7 shares during the period.
+Elequin Capital LP purchased a new position in shares of Booking during the first quarter valued at $38,000.
+Finally, CX Institutional bought a new stake in shares of Booking during the 2nd quarter worth about $40,000.
+Hedge funds and other institutional investors own 89.23% of the company’s stock.

 Booking Price Performance

-Booking (NASDAQ:BKNG – Get Rating) last issued its quarterly earnings data on Wednesday, November 2nd.
-The business services provider reported $53.03 earnings per share for the quarter, beating the consensus estimate of $49.40 by $3.63.
-The firm had revenue of $6.05 billion for the quarter, compared to analyst estimates of $5.92 billion.
+Booking (NASDAQ:BKNG – Get Rating) last issued its earnings results on Wednesday, November 2nd.
+The business services provider reported $53.03 EPS for the quarter, topping analysts’ consensus estimates of $49.40 by $3.63.
+The company had revenue of $6.05 billion for the quarter, compared to analysts’ expectations of $5.92 billion.
 Booking had a net margin of 15.23% and a return on equity of 81.11%.
-The company’s revenue for the quarter was up 28.8% on a year-over-year basis.
-During the same quarter last year, the firm earned $37.70 earnings per share.
-Equities research analysts predict that Booking Holdings Inc. will post 95.64 earnings per share for the current fiscal year.
+The firm’s revenue was up 28.8% compared to the same quarter last year.
+During the same quarter last year, the company earned $37.70 EPS.
+Research analysts anticipate that Booking Holdings Inc. will post 95.64 earnings per share for the current year.

 Booking Holdings Inc, formerly The Priceline Group Inc, is a provider of travel and restaurant online reservation and related services.
 The Company, through its online travel companies (OTCs), connects consumers wishing to make travel reservations with providers of travel services across the world.
 It offers consumers an array of accommodation reservations (including hotels, bed and breakfasts, hostels, apartments, vacation rentals and other properties) through its Booking.com, priceline.com and agoda.com brands.